 Searching for your first (or next) boat or the latest in electronics and gear?
-BoatUS Magazine's senior editor offers his top tips for navigating the event — and scoring great deals — from his two decades of attending boat shows.
+Top tips for navigating the event — and scoring great deals.

 "Boat-show season," the time when most national and regional boat shows are held, generally starts in October and ends in February.
 Many of the smaller regional shows are held at marinas or inside convention centers and can easily fill a lazy day of browsing.
 By far the two largest shows in the country, the Fort Lauderdale International Boat Show in late October, and Miami International Boat Show in February, are so vast they can take several days to absorb.
 Here are some smart tips to make the most of your boat-show experience.